hexitnz/Resolve-Linux-Studio-AAC-FDK-Encoder-plugin/README.md

 A high-quality AAC audio encoder plugin for DaVinci Resolve Studio on Linux, using the Fraunhofer FDK-AAC library.
 Thanks go to toxblh for the the original concept which inspired this project and also to the team at Claude who assisted in making this plugin possible.
+I am relatively new to creating plugins and other filter and VST plugins for Davinci Reoslve Studio Linus but home to create more.
+Please let me know how you get on and any suggestions for the future.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)